31st of February

 - 1967's 'Hands Are Only To See' b/w 'Baby Blue' (ACP catalog number 380)

-That 'success' led Boyer to drop out of school with The Bitter Ind subsequnelty morphing into The Tiffany System.
+That 'success' and what was perhaps fear of being sued by the New York City Bitter End nightclub saw the band morphing into The Tiffany System.
 Under the new name the trio started their recording careers with an instantly obscure single for the Florida-based Minaret label:

 - 1968's 'Let's Get Together' b/w 'Wayward One' (Minaret catalog number MIN-128).